31 Insane Roofing Statistics You Will Hear About in 2023

 Source: Allied Market Research

-EPS insulation typically contains about 2% of plastic.
-As a result, roofers should exercise gentility with the insulation, especially when removing it.
+EPS insulation typically contains about 2% plastic.
+As a result, roofers should be gentle with the insulation, especially when removing it.

 Source: Progressive Foam